jewelsofthought/neshama/site/posts/story/brains.md

 One avenue is to have a human begin have some intense dreams.
 These feelings of not being here, but of being in this quantum world that he is dreaming about.
 So in this world, he is trying to tell someone (not sure who – gf, wife, psychologist, best friend).

-We can play with all sorts of quantum effects, non-locality, Paulo exclusion principle, eigenvalues to keep track of the jump, fermi energy to effect things, need to attain the correct fermi level for to enable a jump, alpha decay as a form of transportation – perhaps the decay is vector and has a direction or should one rather say, purpose?
+We can play with all sorts of quantum effects, non-locality, Pauli's Exclusion principle, eigenvalues to keep track of the jump, fermi energy to effect things, need to attain the correct fermi level for to enable a jump, alpha decay as a form of transportation – perhaps the decay is vector and has a direction or should one rather say, purpose?

-We must think like a 4d up to a 7th dim one, and there is a stage of chochma, where there is no diff. between our concept of good and evil.
+We must think like a 4d up to a 7th dim one, and there is a stage of _Chochma_, where there is no diff. between our concept of good and evil.

 Perhaps I can use some of the kabbalistic characteristics and levels too.